jomo/imgur-screenshot/README.md

   > If set to true, the script will try to upload to your account

+* album

+  > If set, the script will try to create a new album and upload to that specific album on your account (requires login)
 * album_id

   > If set, the script will try to upload to that specific album on your account (requires login)